From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 16. Family Friendly Hiking in Crosshaven

-Ireland has endless of opportunities to offer when it comes to hiking, and many of them kid-friendly.
-Carrigaline to Crosshaven Greenway is an easy-to-do trail with lots of picnic spots along the riverside.
-The 5km long trail runs along the old railway line, and Crosshaven Greenway is a nice spot for finishing up with a rewarding ice-cream.
-You’ll find Carrigaline about 10km south of Cork.
+The Carrigaline to Crosshaven Greenway is an easy trail with lots of picnic spots along the riverside.
+The 5km long trail runs along the old railway line.
+Crosshaven is a nice spot to finish as you can reward yourself and the kids with a well-earned ice-cream.

 More info: Irish Trails

-Wakeboarding is a fun activity for everyone, young as old (well, maybe not TOO old) and Ballyhass’s wake park in Mallow, Co Cork, is Ireland’s largest cable wakeboarding centre, and it’s tons of fun.
+Wakeboarding is a fun activity for everyone, young as well as old (well, maybe not TOO old).
+Ballyhass’s wake park in Mallow, Co Cork, is Ireland’s largest cable wakeboarding centre, and it’s tons of fun.

 The system suits all levels of riders and is a perfect training tool for getting your jumps and balance right, or maybe just for having some fun.
-What really makes a wake park though is the obstacle setup underneath the cable – and Ballyhass wake park has nailed that – think floating skatepark or a wet version of a ski terrain park!
+What really makes a wake park though is the obstacle setup underneath the cable.

 18. Cycle a Greenway

 These off-road cycling and walking routes are popping up across the country and we are delighted.
-Most well known are the Western and Waterford Greenways, but the Carlingford Lough Greenway and the Old Trail Greenway from Mullingar to Athlone are also great options for family-friendly bike rides.
-The latter is due to be extended to Dublin and all the way to Galway over the coming years.
+Most well-known are the Western and Waterford Greenways, but the Carlingford Lough Greenway and the Old Trail Greenway from Mullingar to Athlone are also great options.
+The Grand Canal Greenway is the longest in Ireland at 117km and runs from Lucan in Co Dublin to Shannon Harbour.

 19. Embark on (Any Type of) an Adventure in Waterford

-Make sure to call and book in advance, and once you’re all booked – you’ll find them in the harbour of Nymphhall, in Dunmore.
+Make sure to call and book in advance, and once you’re all booked – you’ll find them in Nymphhall Harbour, in Dunmore.